Waitrose: Ocado

 In April 2000, the online food retailer Ocado was launched, with the Ocado service being only available in certain areas of Britain.
 John Lewis Partnership came on board as a principal supplier and part owner in October 2000, although the relationship between the two began formally in January 2002.
-In August 2020, Waitrose announced they would cease operations with Ocado, which ended on 1 September 2020.
-Ocado partnered with Waitrose's rival store Marks & Spencer.
 Arrangements were amended in 2010 to a ten-year agreement to supply products to Ocado.
 In February 2011, John Lewis Pension trust divested itself of its Ocado shares.

+In August 2020, Waitrose announced they would cease supplies to Ocado, which ended on 1 September 2020.
+Ocado subsequently partnered with Waitrose's rival store Marks & Spencer.

 Waitrose.com

 Waitrose operates its own delivery service, Waitrose.com (previously WaitroseDeliver), which originally was only available in certain shops, delivering goods ordered through the internet and serviced from the local branch.
 As well as ordinary online groceries shopping, Waitrose.com also hosts the online ordering system for Waitrose's special order food and cakes service "Waitrose Entertaining".
 Waitrose became the first supermarket to abolish all delivery charges as of May 2009.

 In October 2011, Waitrose opened a "Dotcom Fulfilment Centre" in Acton, West London, less than two miles from its original shop.
 The shop employs more than 200 Partners and provides Waitrose internet food deliveries for most of west and central London from a dedicated site.
 The shop, whilst not open to the public, is laid out in a similar manner to a regular shop and even offers service counter lines, much like a normal Waitrose supermarket.

 In March 2020, Waitrose announced that it was to add its Waitrose.com online delivery service to 24 more of its stores across the UK in preparation for its split with Ocado in September 2020.